 Charities that demonstrably change lives are the exception, not the rule.
 Why?
-Fundraising often involves social and emotional manipulation, and almost never involves fact-based demonstrations of programs' effectiveness.
+Fundraisers often rely on social connections or emotional pleas, and almost never make fact-based demonstrations of programs' effectiveness.
 This means that lots of charities raise money and run programs without ever demonstrating that their programs actually work.
 Why should charities have to demonstrate that their programs work?

 Ultimately, there's no "right" answer to the question of which cause you should support.
 As you consider that decision, it's worth recognizing that the impact you can have with your donation varies greatly between causes.
-If you focus on education in NYC, it costs over $100,000 to educate a student throughout 12 years of school.
-When supporting international aid, you can save a person's life for less than $2,000.
-That doesn't mean you should necessarily support international aid; but, just like any time you spend your money, it's important to know what you're getting.
+If you focus on education in New York City, it costs over $100,000 to educate a student throughout 12 years of school.
+When supporting international aid, you can save a person's life for a few thousand dollars or so.1 That doesn't mean you should necessarily support international aid, but, just like any time you spend your money, it's important to know what you're getting.
 For more, see: